This project is in cooperation with 6 European partners!

 Middle school Ioan Ciordas (Romania)

 The technics middle school Ioan Ciordas sits in Beius, a city of more that 10 000 inhabitants, in the North-West of Romania.
 In may 2020, they celebrated the 134th anniversary of the creation of the school.
 In 2020-21, they educate 700 students between 11 and 19 years old.
 At middle school level (5th-8th grade) they establish general culture and education.
 At high school level they have a general and a professionnal programme, for students between 15 and 19 years old, introducing them to various professions, giving them a better start in life.
 This offers a coherent school plan.

 The theaching staff consists in 50 professors.
 The last 12 years, they implemented in the school eTwinning international projects.
 The last 6 years they implemented Erasmus + (KA1) projects.
 They also coordinate projects at regional and national level.

 Virtual Dor is a spin-off from Almería University, specialised in the creation of educative video games.
 Its members are professors from the university, in computer science, mathematics and psychology.
 They have developped different softwares for 3D simulation and virtual reality, with the objective of learning and teaching mathematics (targetted to students and people with disabilities), evaluating and detecting intimidation and dependence of teenagers, reducing social stigmatization against people with mental illness, etc.

-These projects have been funded by different grant calls, from local Andalusian government and from the national Spanish research plan.
+These projects have been founded by different grant calls, from local Andalusian government and from the national Spanish research plan.